Building SIP Raised Beds:

 "Yeah, but.
 Yeah but!"
 I've gotten reports of people who have used 1/3 manure, 1/3 peat moss & 1/3 vermiculite (Mel's Mix) with great success in SIP containers.
 This might work for some people.
 This is your bed and you can try what you want.
 But manures and bagged composts may have very small particles which could fill up your pore spaces.
 They also have a very broad range of NPK values and using them may be hard to predict.
 So I don't recommend it to others.
 Instead, I stick with the guidelines that EarthBOX recommends.

-DO YOU NEED A PLASTIC COVER?
+DO YOU NEED A PLASTIC COVER OR MULCH?
 No. This wicking garden system does not require a cover.
 Including one is purely optional.
 Plastic covers block the exchange of gases between soil and atmosphere.
 They prevent you from harnessing natural rain water.
 They also make it hard for you to apply liquid root drench fertilizers.
 But there may be reasons why you want to use a cover.
 Perhaps, you are suffering from severe drought and there's no rain to harvest anyway.
 If you decide to try a plastic mulch / cover, then more power to you.

 SHOULD THE PIPES BE WRAPPED IN CLOTH?
 After YEARS of use, none of my SIP reservoir pipes have EVER filled up with mix!
-Even roots have trouble getting into the tiny slits on those pipes.
+Even plant roots have trouble getting into the tiny slits on those pipes.
 Meanwhile, roots may pass right through any cloth or fabric lining you try to employ.
 So with this type of wicking bed, you don't need to waste your time or money.
-Remember, we aren't burying these in soil where tiny particles are constantly washing through.
+Remember, we aren't burying these in top soil where tiny particles are constantly washing through.
 These are under POTTING MIX not silt-laden soil.